 - 1. Remarks from outgoing president (presider) - 2.
 Outgoing officers and directors thanked - 3.
 Continuing directors and officers acknowledged - 4.
+New president installed

+Oath for the president

+I,,

-New president installed as president of the Rotary Club of will, to the best of my ability, administer the duties of the office of president in a businesslike manner and in accordance with the club's constitution and bylaws.
+as president of the Rotary Club of,

+will, to the best of my ability, administer the duties of the office of president in a business-like manner and in accordance with the club's constitution and bylaws.